pingcap/docs-cn/system-variables.md

 > **Note:**
 >
-> Unlike in MySQL, the `max_execution_time` system variable currently works on all kinds of statements in TiDB, not only restricted to the `SELECT` statement.
+> The `max_execution_time` system variable currently only controls the maximum execution time for read-only SQL statements.
 The precision of the timeout value is roughly 100ms.
 This means the statement might not be terminated in accurate milliseconds as you specify.

 <CustomContent platform="tidb">